JohnsonIsHere/mathematics-for-machine-learning-notes/README.md

 ## 🧠 Author

-**JT Y.** – Ex-Silicon Valley Remote Data Scientist & M.Sc. student in Project Management & Data Science @ HTW Berlin
+**JT Y. | Journey of Tech | Johnson from Taiwan ** – Ex-Silicon Valley Remote Data Scientist & M.Sc. student in Project Management & Data Science @ HTW Berlin

 With 4 years of international experience applying machine learning and customer analytics to solve human-centric business problems in e-commerce.
 I specialize in developing solutions for churn prediction, recommendation systems, and customer segmentation to drive profitability and growth.